IMT Lille Douai, France

 The challenge in the distribution and decentralization of decision-making lies in the complexity of both the coordination problem at hand and a solution approach that should consider the balance between local computation and communication with others.

 I develop mathematical programming models and algorithms that manage the systemís bottlenecks and decompose the coordination problem considering the constraints between individual and shared decisional variables.
+My research focus is on engineering distributed and scalable decision-making systems where a large decision problem should be decomposed into smaller and interconnected subproblems.†

-The quality of solution strongly depends on the quality of available information and is based on sensory and communication technologies, whose developments give rise to new real-time agent coordination technologies applicable in various real-world industrial and business contexts.
+The quality of solution strongly depends on the quality of available information and is based on sensory and communication technologies, whose developments give rise to new real-time multi-agent coordination technologies applicable in various real-world industrial and business contexts.

 My long term objective is to lower the inefficiency of the decision-making paradigm based on Nash equilibrium through plausible MAS coordination solutions that will get closer to the system optimum while increasing fairness and social welfare.